 - Grant and revoke access to groups

-Before you can deploy the 1Password SCIM bridge, you’ll need an OAuth bearer token and an encrypted
+Before you can deploy the 1Password SCIM bridge, you’ll need an OAuth bearer token and encrypted

-scimsession file, clone the scim-examples repository and run the setup script to generate them locally on your own system.
+scimsession file.
+To securely generate them, clone the scim-examples repository and run the setup script locally on your own system.

 The SCIM bridge setup process requires Docker.
 On your local system, install Docker.

 All of the scripts and configuration files needed to set up and deploy the SCIM bridge are available in the scim-examples repository on GitHub.